My 8-Bit Beginnings

 Being motivated – Doing what we love

-Foundations of logical progression, I believe, along with innovation and gumption are core components in mental health and mental stimulation and key to how we should evolve.
+Foundations of logical progression, I believe, along with innovation and gumption are core components in mental health and mental stimulation; key to how we should evolve.
 We surf a transmogrified world often with minimal input or little control.

-Believing we need stuff, has polluted our minds.
-And worse still, believing we need to dispose/replace the stuff we didn’t need in the first place, due to not having a conditioned response to investigate the cause and effect is of deep concern.
+Believing we need stuff has polluted our minds.
+And worse still believing we need to continue replacing stuff we didn’t need in the first place.
+Not having a conditioned response to investigate basic cause and effect is of deep concern.

 And let me reiterate – I AM NOT AGAINST DEVELOPMENTS IN MODERN TECH.
 Anything that improves our lives, our well-being, our ability to enjoy really connecting with our acquaintances, friends. and family gets my vote.

-Delve a bit deeper rather than passively benefit.
+Delve a bit deeper rather than passively accept.

 I’m completely aware how the computer lexicon can be utterly confusing and downright intimidating.
 Technobabble, is baffling to most, I get it.

-They highlight what’s relevant to get things up n running, list general product details and offer disclaimers so us laymen can grasp the operation & maintenance basics.
+They headline what’s relevant to get things up n running, list general product details and offer disclaimers so us laymen can grasp the operation & maintenance basics.

 Breakdowns of whats-in-the-box and ‘this is how I did it’ instructions are nothing short of revolutionary.
 Prior to Youtube, a truly seminal site, Instructables, How Stuff Works, et al paved the way for this new, pragmatic form of education.
-But, and herein lies the problem, how many people are accessing these sites to actually learn, garner interest and potentially grow in addition to what they initially needed to know?
+But, and herein lies the problem, how many people are accessing these sites to actually learn, garner interest and potentially grow over and above the initial search term or query?

 A few? definitely.
 Many? not really.